 With electronic vehicle inspections, you can stay rest assured that your fleet is running at optimum efficiency.
 Through electronic vehicle inspections, vehicle health is at the disposal of a fleet owner/operator to make decisions that are vital for the fleet’s functioning.
 Issues identified by electronic inspections can be immediately identified and rectified well before the vehicle leaves the yard.

-With Linxio’s fleet management system, getting the best out of fleet management through our extensive cloud-based management tools is possible.
+With Linxio fleet management system, getting the best out of fleet management through our extensive cloud-based management tools is possible.
 The software, you can track driver performance, driver behaviour, fuel usage, fuel costs and fuel management all in real-time.
-We also specialise in asset tracking, maintenance management and maintenance scheduling solutions through active location tracking and data-driven fleet data.
+We also specialise in asset tracking, maintenance management and maintenance scheduling solutions through active GPS tracking and data-driven fleet data.